nhk-1999/find-close-meteorites/README.md

 # find-close-meteorites
-A class demo to find the distance between all meteorites nearby
+A class demo to find the distance between nearby all meteorites landing zone